The American Heritage Dictionary of the English Language defines stereotype thusly:

 If, however, they’re talking about applying stereotypes to an individual then we’re in accord.
 Stereotypes fall apart and become harmful at the individual level.
 No person deserves to be judged on the basis of stereotypes because they do not hold.
 I would go further, and argue that to elevate a classification over an individual’s humanity is an evil (or sin, for those of a religious bent).
 That is to say that without proof or experience to back them up, stereotypes are inaccurate and morally wrong when applied to an individual.

 If I think, for example, that “women are terrible drivers,” we need only to turn to Danica Patrick to find an exception.
-Even if women were collectively terrible drivers —false, by the way—not every women is.
+Even if women were collectively terrible drivers—false, by the way—not every woman is.
 Stereotypes fail utterly at the individual level.
 Setting aside any moral judgment for a moment, stereotypes just don’t work in the context of a particular person even if they might be true in a large one.

 This is important practically because if, say, I’m hiring a driver for my company, and I pick the male candidate over the female candidate because “women are terrible drivers,” well, I’m both an idiot and I’m breaking anti-discrimination laws.
 An overly broad generalization is no way to determine the suitability of a person for a task or anything else.